COVID-19 RETURN TO ALL UD CAMPUS LOCATIONS

 At this time, symptoms pertaining to COVID-19 currently include one or more of the following: cough, shortness of breath or difficulty breathing, fever, chills, muscle pain, sore throat, new loss of taste or smell.
 This list is not all possible symptoms.
 Other less common symptoms have been reported, including gastrointestinal symptoms like nausea, vomiting, or diarrhea.
 See CDC guidelines.

-Employees entering the following buildings must show a UD ID and their e-mail from that day verifying successful completion of the daily health screening questionnaire: Carpenter Sports Building, Fred Rust Ice Arena, Pencader Residential Dining, Perkins Student Center, Trabant University Center.
+Employees entering some University buildings may be asked to show a UD ID and their e-mail from that day verifying successful completion of the daily health screening questionnaire.
+Failure to do so will result in limited access to campus facilities.

 COVID-19 is a new disease and there is limited information regarding risk factors.
 Based on currently available CDC information and clinical expertise, older adults (65 or older) and people of any age who have serious underlying medical conditions might be at higher risk for severe illness from COVID-19.
 See CDC Guidelines.